EroKami-727/Pet-Feeder-Arduino/README.md

 The Code consists of the following hardware->
 Servo motor (Continuous or positional), a HX711 based load sensor, arduino board, ultrasonic sensor, LED, some cardboard and a keypad for input (I used a 3*3)
 # Load sensor calibration
 Mine has a calibration factor of 417050.0, this changes for every sensor so change this value in the code to match your sensor.
-You can find plenty of HX711 based sensor codes for calibration.
+You can find plenty of HX711 based sensor codes for calibration online.

 # Servo motors
 In my code i unfortunately used continuous servos instead of the superior positional ones, if you are using the good one.
 Chnage the clockwise and anticlcokwise position values at the beginning of the code to be the degree of end point, if it's a continuous servo my code will simply have a rotation until I stop it.
 So remove the code which stops the servo (the stopper is usually "myservo.write(90)", just go trial and error.)